hatlabs/sh-rpi/content/en/docs/hardware/_index.md

    The input current limiter can be set to 0.8 A (default), 1.8 A, or 2.8 A by placing jumpers on the current limiter header.
 2. Real-time clock enable.
    The RTC can be enabled or disabled with a solder jumper.
-3. Watchdog timer enable.
-   The watchdog timer can be enabled or disabled with a solder jumper.
-4. GPIO4 enable.
+3. GPIO4 enable.
    Connect the pads to connect Raspberry Pi GPIO4 to the onboard microcontroller port PB5.
 This requires custom firmware functionality to be useful.

 ## I2C

 Sailor Hat communicates with the Raspberry Pi using I2C bus 1 on GPIO pins 3 and 5.
 (GPIO2 and GPIO3, respectively).
 The I2C address is 0x6d.